-We did not evaluate the security and controls over the electronic publication of the information we are required to audit and report on.
-We believe we have obtained sufficient and appropriate audit evidence to provide a basis for our audit opinion.
+We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our opinion on the audited information.

-Responsibilities of the Council
+Responsibilities of the Council for the audited information

 The Council is responsible for meeting all legal requirements that apply to its annual report.